Review of the Aperlite YH-700N Speedlight

 10 feet at f/22

 owl This picture used a slight boost from the YN-700 today ... owl in a tree in my yard in the city at 2 PM.
 A long way from the forest.
-Yes, that is the face and beak facing me, and yes, it is watching me, it opened its eyes a bit wider once.
+Yes, that is the face and beak facing me, watching me.
+It opened its eyes a bit wider once.
 Owls cannot move their eyes, but they can rotate their head ± 270 degrees.

 It is the camera system that does the TTL flash metering, and sets a power level in the flash, which only has to obey and flash.
 My notion has always been that TTL flashes don't vary much, the camera meter does it all.
 But this one took me by surprise, the Aperlite sometimes does do a husky TTL.
 Or actually, we probably should wonder why the others don't?